eth-act/planning/projects.md

 **Milestones:**

 - Agree on proof size, security regime and timelines
-- Figure out what proving system components need specifications and the format/granularity of the specifications
+- Figure out what components need specifications and the format/granularity of the specifications Proving system
         -  Specs on the structure of each zkVMs proving system
         -  Specs for the recursion topology
         -  Paper-to-code algorithmic specs
-    -  Precise security proofs for the entire SNARK
+        -  Precise security proofs for the entire SNARK zkVM circuit definitions
+        - This is the circuit definition for the ISA that the zkVM supports
+        - Figure out what/how we specify this, including the fact that each zkVM may call precompiles differently
+        - Current supported ISAs are defined [here](https://github.com/eth-act/zkvm-standards) Guest programs
+        - This is the code that EL devs will write.
+However it also includes zkVM specific code for zkVM IO.
+        - Is this code covered under EEST like the normal STF?
 - Figure out what the end-game for specs looks like and what the value in having teams write specs in the short term will be
 - Figure out guarantees around each component; for example:
     - Can the guest program panic on invalid input?